eosnetworkfoundation/docs/docs/70_quick-start-guides/10_testnet-quick-start-guide/index.md

 ---
-content_title: EOSIO Testnet Quick Start Guide
+content_title: Antelope Testnet Quick Start Guide
-link_text: EOSIO Testnet Quick Start Guide
+link_text: Antelope Testnet Quick Start Guide
 ---

 # **Overview**

-This guide is for users who intend to use the EOSIO Testnet as a testing environment for deploying smart contracts and building blockchain applications on EOSIO.
-The EOSIO Testnet allows developers to quickly onboard by creating new blockchain accounts and test smart contracts on the latest builds of the EOSIO software.
+This guide is for users who intend to use the Antelope Testnet as a testing environment for deploying smart contracts and building blockchain applications on EOSIO.
+The Antelope Testnet allows developers to quickly onboard by creating new blockchain accounts and test smart contracts on the latest builds of the Antelope software.
 You can deploy smart contracts, push transactions, and view the multi-index table in a user-friendly GUI.

-The EOSIO Testnet is a web application that you can access using your login credentials.
+The Antelope Testnet is a web application that you can access using your login credentials.
 You don't have to download binaries to install the system as no external installation or configuration is required.

 [[info]]
 | This guide also supports EOSIO-based documentation tutorials that use the Testnet to perform various smart contract operations including pushing permission-based actions.

 # Getting Started with Testnet
-This chapter provides instructions for registering a new EOSIO Testnet developer account and steps to log in to the Testnet web interface.
+This chapter provides instructions for registering a new Antelope Testnet developer account and steps to log in to the Testnet web interface.

-When you register on the EOSIO Testnet, we will create a new developer account for you - a login credential for you to log in to the Testnet.
+When you register on the Antelope Testnet, we will create a new developer account for you - a login credential for you to log in to the Testnet.
 With the new developer account, a new blockchain account is also provisioned to interact with the blockchain by deploying smart contracts, pushing actions, reading blockchain data, and other related operations.

 [[info | Note]]
 | The developer account is only used for login purposes and should not be confused with a blockchain account.